-The Company's outsourcing framework is set out in the Company's Third Party Contracts policy (which also covers intra-group outsourcing).
+The Company's outsourcing arrangements are managed by the Company's Third Party Contracts policy (which also covers intra-group outsourcing).
 The policy has been reviewed against and incorporates the outsourcing policy requirements of the Solvency II Directive and the associated Delegated Acts.